Viatris Inc. [VTRS] stock Initiated by UBS analyst, price target now $9

 Strong First Half 2022 Cash Flow; Approximately $1.9 Billion of U.S. GAAP Net Cash Provided by Operating Activities and Approximately $1.8 Billion in Free Cash Flow.

-It opened the trading session at $9.80, the shares rose to $9.895 and dropped to $9.65, the range by which the price of stock traded the whole day.
-The daily chart for VTRS points out that the company has recorded -10.35% loss over the past six months.
-However, it is still -4.56% lower than its most recent low trading price.
+The results of the trading session contributed to over 10094270 shares changing hands.
+Over the past one week, the price volatility of Viatris Inc. stands at 2.86% while the volatility over the past one month is 3.04%.

-If we look at the average trading volume of 10.99M shares, VTRS reached to a volume of 16572001 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for VTRS stock reached $11.60 billion, with 1.21 billion shares outstanding and 1.21 billion shares in the current float.
+Compared to the average trading volume of 11.02M shares, VTRS reached a trading volume of 10094270 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for VTRS shares is $14.23 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on VTRS stock is a recommendation set at 2.60.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.